-Happiness Biotech Group Ltd. (Nasdaq: HAPP) announced Monday that online sales for February have surpassed its total for the full year 2019, sending its stock nearly 11% higher to $4.93 per American depositary share by midday trading, a particuarly impressive showing in light of today's volatile U.S. stock market.
+Happiness Biotech Group Ltd. (Nasdaq: HAPP) announced Monday that its online sales for February have surpassed its total for the full year 2019, which sent its stock nearly 11% higher to $4.93 per American depositary share by midday.

 The Nanping-based nutraceutical and dietary supplements producer said in a statement today that sales in the month came in soaring at approximately $1.6 million, up 694% year-over-year.
 Happiness has invested in online in the past few months, which includes social e-commerce platforms such as WeChat shops.

 The company also said it has signed a cooperation agreement to become a global supplier of the e-commerce giant Alibaba Group Holding Ltd., (NYSE: BABA)